 Bear Valley is the site of several annual ski races including the infamous Bjornloppet race which attracts begginner to expert racers each year.
 Bear Valley breeds cross country competitors.
 Olympians and other ranked racers have called Bear Valley home to train on the impeccably groomed trail system.

 Extensive cross-country and snowmobile trails can also be found three miles above Bear Valley at the Lake Alpine Sno-Park area.
 Located approximately four miles above Arnold, the Calaveras Big Trees State Park offers scenic cross-country trails when snow conditions permit.

 The Bear Valley area boasts the most incredible snowmobile area in the entire state.
 State Highway 4 is closed to cars in the winter just past the Bear Valley ski area and routinely snow cat groomed for snow mobiles for 26 miles in to the High Country.
 There are groomed trails that lead right from the Bear Valley Village to Lake Alpine.
 Eventually the trail ends at Highland Lakes on the Pacific Crest at elevations approaching 10,000 ft.

-The public can rent snowmobiles to use on this highway width snow road system from Bear Valley Snowmobile right in the town.
+The public can rent snowmobiles to use on this highway width snow road system from Bear Valley Snowmobile or Alpine Snowmobile Center right in the town.
 If you have your own machines a Sno-Park permit for your vehicle must be obtained for parking and is available in Bear Valley.
 The Stanislaus National Forest does not allow ATVs and snowmobiles in specified areas, and there are also wilderness areas which restrict motorized use.